Welcome to Doves

 RE - In R.E. we will explore how a Muslim shows commitment to God.

 PE - In P.E., all classes will complete outdoor and indoor sessions each week.

-This term we will be doing swimming and gymnastics.
+This term we will be doing multi skills and dance.

 A lot of growing up happens in Year 6!
 It is usually in this year that the transition into adolescence.

 In Term 6 the class will receive a visit from the school nurse who will talk them through the bodily changes they will go through and sexual relationships. this gives the children the opportunity to ask questions and for any misconceptions to be dealt with.

 However, as always, communication is key so please do contact the school with any information or concerns that you may have or feel that we should know.
 Your child will always be given support at school.